 1. Financial Responsibility - The permittee shall maintain financial responsibility and resources to meet the requirements of 40 CFR 146.85 and the conditions of this permit.
 Financial responsibility shall be maintained through all phases of the project.
-The permittee must maintain financial responsibility until site closure is authorized from the director as described in Section Q of this permit.
-Compliance with the financial responsibility requirements, including the applicable duration, described in this permit shall not relieve the permittee from complying with any other applicable Federal, State, and local financial responsibility requirements that are not preempted or superseded by the Federal SDWA UIC program.
+The approved financial assurance mechanisms and amounts are found in Attachment I and in the administrative record of this permit.